aholinch/orekit-sgp4-xp/README.md

 The binaries are available from the [space-track.org](https://space-track.org) website.
 After you login, go to Help, select SGP4, and you should see a zip file you can download.
 If you click it, read and agree to the license, the zip file will download.

 This repository was built and tested using v8.3 of the Spg4Prop zip file.
 The file downloaded from space-track.org contains documentation, sample code, wrappers, and binaries.
+The JNA wrappers and utilities for v9.0 have been included in a separate jar if you want to try SGP4-XP on MacOS.

 To call binaries from Java, you can use JNA or JNI.
 I've done a sample implementation of each following the examples provided by USSF.